Protect Yourself Online from Cyber Espionage

 These are only some of the threats you face online.
 Even if you protect every aspect of your network and mask your IP, the human element is still a potential cyberattack vector.

 Fortunately, all of these can be dealt with relatively easily.
 It doesn’t take a whole lot to have better Security Hygiene to protect your online privacy.
 Here are the five best ways to protect yourself from cyberattacks.

 1. Data Management

-There are several categories of online data that can be potential vectors for cyber attack.
+There are several categories of online data that can be potential vectors for cyberattacks.
 Here are a few.

-In this case, “personal information” means data that can be directly traced to you or tell a cyber criminal details about you as a human being.
+In this case, “personal information” means data that can be directly traced to you or tell cybercriminal details about you as a human being.
 It can include anything from your physical location to social security numbers.
 Some of these are even attached to your IP address.

 While less actively dangerous, your browsing history is generally more highly prized because it reveals spending habits and interests.
 These are pure gold to advertisers who want to be able to serve you targeted ads.